QuekJingHao/political-troll-tweets-analysis/README.md

 1. data sampling/: contains the Jupyter notebook and Python scripts to sample the very huge (~5GB) datasets to form the sample dataset for analysis
 2. eda/: contains ```CN.ipynb, RU.ipynb, IND.ipynb``` eda notebooks.
 It also contains all of the plots and charts for each of the three analyses

-The raw datasets are not included in this repository.
+The raw datasets - due to their sizes - are not included in this repository.

 Next, we will summarize the key steps in the project: